Anne Bonny

 Anne Bonny (Note: Some contemporary sources refer to her as Ann Bonn and Ann Fulford.
-A few contemporary newspapers such as The Post-Boy referred to her as Sarah Bonny, although this is likely a conflation with a similarly named woman in Jamaica.) (likely died December 1733) was a pirate who served under John Rackham.
+A few contemporary newspapers such as The Post-Boy referred to her as Sarah Bonny, although this is likely a conflation with a similarly named woman in Jamaica.
+Bonny in primary sources often is called Ann without the E, this was due to inconsistent name spelling and little more.
+This article will mostly spell it as Anne.) (likely died December 1733) was a pirate who served under John Rackham.
 Amongst the few recorded female pirates in the Golden Age of Piracy, she has become one of the most recognized pirates of the era, as well as the history of piracy in general.

 Much of Bonny's background is unknown.
 The first biography of Bonny comes from Captain Charles Johnson's 1724 book A General History of the Pyrates.
 According to Johnson, Bonny was born in Ireland, the illegitimate daughter of an attorney and his servant.
 Bonny and her father later moved to Carolina, where she married a sailor.
-Though Johnson's version of events has become generally accepted, there is little evidence to support it.
+Although Johnson's version of events has become popular over the centuries, there is little evidence to support it.

 At an unknown date, Bonny travelled to the Bahamas where she became acquainted with the pirate John Rackham.
 In August 1720, Bonny joined Rackham's crew, alongside another female pirate, Mary Read.
 Together they stole the sloop William owned by John Ham from Nassau on 22 August 1720.
-Rackham and his crew carried out a number of attacks on merchant ships in the West Indies until they were captured by former privateer Jonathan Barnet following a brief naval engagement in October 1720 near Jamaica.
-Rackham, along with all the male crew members, were tried, sentenced, and executed, but Bonny and Read had their executions stayed due to both of them claiming to be pregnant.
+Rackham and his crew carried out a number of attacks on merchant ships in the West Indies until they were captured by former privateer Jonathan Barnet following a brief naval engagement on 22 October 1720 near Jamaica.
+Rackham, along with all male crew members, were tried, sentenced, and executed, but Bonny and Read had their executions stayed due to both of them claiming to be pregnant.
 Read died in jail around mid April 1721, but Bonny was likely let go at an unknown point, living until 1733.

 Early life

 Bonny's date and place of birth are unknown.
 (Note: Commonly cited dates include 1690, 1697, 1698, 1700, and 1702.
 All sources on date of birth were written centuries after Bonny's trial and cannot be corroborated.)
 Nothing definitive is known about her early life.
 No primary source, including her own trial transcript, makes mention of her age or nation of origin.
-No Anne Bonny born in the late 17th or early 18th century has been found in the baptism records of Ireland.
-Its entirely possible she wasn't even born in Ireland.
+No Anne Bonny born in the late 17th or early 18th century has been found in the baptism records of Ireland, and it is possible she was not of Irish origin.
+There exists the baptism record of an Ann Bonny from 1690 London at St Giles in the Fields church but it cannot be proven beyond all doubt to be her.
 Bonny is not noted to have been a colonist of Nassau prior to it becoming a pirates nest in 1713 under Benjamin Hornigold.
 Before 22 August 1720, little can be definitively said about Bonny's early life.